livebg/smailer/README.md

 	gem 'smailer'

 Then run `bundle install`.
 For Rails 2.x projects which do not use Bundler, add `config.gem 'smailer'` to your `environment.rb` file and then run `rake gems:install` in your project's root.
+Also, if you use Rails 2.3.5, you may need to explicitly require a newer version of the `mail` gem, because `mail 2.2.x` has a dependency on ActiveSupport 2.3.6.
+For example, you can add this to your Rails 2.3.5's `environment.rb`: `config.gem 'mail', :version => '~> 2.3' # we need 2.3.x which does not depend on ActiveSupport 2.3.6`

 ### Generate and run the migration